jrwats/bughouse.app/docs/development.md

-# Guide to running bughouse.app localy
+# Guide to running bughouse.app locally
 Make sure you have `yarn` and `node` (version 12.x.x) available.
 [NVM](https://github.com/nvm-sh/nvm) is your friend for `node.js` version sanity.

 # Make localhost SSL certs